hotrodorm/hotrod/hotrod-project/docs/quick-docs/livesql/syntax/select-list.md

 ## Variations

-The following variations are implemented:
+LiveSQL includes variations to specify all or a subset of the columns and also to qualify the query for DISTINCT rows only.
+See the variations below.

-### Select All Columns:
+### Select All Columns

 To select all columns of the table(s) start the query with: